gszafa/test/README.md

 `cd test`

-4) Starting deployment, remember about changing `<SomePassword>` which is needed for connecting app with DB
+4) Starting deployment, remember about changing `<SomePassword>` which is needed for connecting app with DB to password of your choice

 `./start_me.sh <SomePassword>`